-Now at this point the story that has driven the first half-hour of the film is effectively put on hold for almost an hour to focus on Liu – who is given the name San Te – and his five year journey from hopeful novice to martial arts master, and there's an awful lot to learn before he gets a whiff of the fight training.
-And yet this is utterly compelling stuff, playing less as a kung-fu movie than a historical drama in which kung-fu eventually plays a key part, which is exactly how it should be viewed and appreciated.
+Now at this point the story is effectively put on hold for almost an hour to focus on Liu – who is given the name San Te by the monks – and his five year journey from hopeful novice to martial arts master, and there's an awful lot to learn before he gets a whiff of the fight training.
+And yet this is utterly compelling stuff, playing less like a kung-fu movie than a historical drama in which kung-fu eventually plays a key part, which is exactly how it should be viewed and appreciated.
 The early scenes of Liu's involvement with the rebellion and his escape to Shaolin are as breathlessly paced as anything you'll find in modern Hollywood, and is peppered with moments of high drama – three times Liu's escape is aided by the fatal self-sacrifice of others – that are never dwelt on or over-sentimentalised.

 But it's once Liu becomes San Te and begins the long process of learning the skills and self-discipline he will require to become an effective fighting machine that our engagement is complete.
-Like similar (if far shorter) sequences in any number of other genre and genre-influenced movies, The Karate Kid included, there's both a fascination with the trainers' unorthodox methods and a buzz of satisfaction that comes with San Te's mastering of each task.
+Like similar (if far shorter) sequences in any number of other genre and genre-influenced movies, The Karate Kid included, there's both a fascination with the trainers' unorthodox methods and a buzz of satisfaction that comes when San Te's masters each task.
 The expected humiliations to be overcome are there – a test to encourage lightness of step that drops the initially unsuccessful San in the drink – but they are conquered not by wily thinking but perseverance and determination, the way we'd all like to think we'd do it if we had to.